 - FEMA is fully committed to a whole of America response to fight the COVID-19 pandemic and protect the health and safety of the American people.
 Social distancing and eliminating unnecessary contact are key to help slow the virus’ spread and keep our most high-risk populations safe.

-- A remote inspection will be the primary form of inspection for applicants who are still pending an inspection.
+- A remote inspection will be the primary form of inspection for applicants who reported that their home is not livable, sanitary and safe and require an inspection.

 - Applicants who self-reported during registration that they received minimal damage and can live in their homes will not automatically be scheduled for a home inspection.
 Instead, they will receive a letter from FEMA explaining that they may call the FEMA Helpline to request an inspection if they find significant disaster-caused damage to their home after they applied.

 - Remote inspections have no impact on eligibility for the types of Other Needs Assistance available that do not require an inspection.
 This includes childcare, transportation, medical and dental, funeral expenses, miscellaneous expenses, moving and storage, and Group Flood Insurance Policy Assistance.